 This is largely because of our non-linear sense of hearing.
-While the universally-accepted range of human hearing spans from 20 – 20,000 Hz, we're naturally more sensitive to midrange frequencies.
+While the universally accepted range of human hearing spans from 20 – 20,000 Hz, we're naturally more sensitive to midrange frequencies.
 The interesting part, however, is that our natural “frequency response” tends to flatten out at higher sound pressure levels, making the low and high frequencies more apparent.

 So it's important to monitor at high levels for short periods, just as it's important to monitor at low levels some of the time, especially when mixing.
-But most importantly, we should avoid monitoring too loud (above the aforementioned 80 – 85 dB SPL) for extended periods of time in order to mitigate ear fatigue.
+Most importantly, we should avoid monitoring too loud (above the aforementioned 80 – 85 dB SPL) for extended periods of time in order to mitigate ear fatigue.

 To learn more about decibels and appropriate listening levels, check out my article What Volume (In Decibels) Should Audio Be Mixed/Listened At?

 Avoid Ear Fatigue By Avoiding Excess Clipping And Maintaining Dynamics In The Audio